ailinnakaganeku/random-pokemon/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/ailinnakaganeku).
+This project was created by [Ailu](https://github.com/ailinnakaganeku).